Silent House is a 2011 American horror film directed by Chris Kentis and Laura Lau (Open Water).

 Due to petty fighting between Sarah’s uncle and her father, her uncle decides to take a break from working and drives into town to get tools.
 While her father works upstairs, there is a knock on the door and Sarah answers it, meeting a young woman named Sophia who claims to be one of Sarah’s childhood friends, though Sarah does not remember her.
 The two plan to meet again later…

 ” …Olsen perfectly conveys the feeling of being trapped in a nightmare you can’t wake up from.
 In its best moments, that’s what Silent House feels like—a realistically-staged bad dream.
 The third act does, in fact, reveal a twist but since there’s so little going on, plot wise, you may have a pretty good idea where it’s going long before it gets there.”
 BlogCritics.org

-Silent House premiered at the Sundance Film Festival in January 2011, and was released in US theaters March 9, 2012.
+Silent House premiered at the Sundance Film Festival in January 2011 and was released in US theaters on March 9, 2012.